Research Paper By Elena Kaplun

 Leaders Should Get Results – turning bold objectives into reality

 Leadership coaching is an area that especially in the corporate world a major area for focus and development.
-Hence, leading institutions worldwide provide leadership training and coaching as part of the executive development programme.
-In addition, research is being conducted in this area of expertise to develop a deeper understanding of what effective leadership really entails.
+Hence, leading institutions worldwide provide leadership training and coaching as part of the executive development program.
+Also, research is being conducted in this area of expertise to develop a deeper understanding of what effective leadership entails.
 One point that everybody seems to agree on is that leadership is about getting results.

 A recent “research by the consulting firm Hay/McBer, which draws on a random sample of 3,871 executives selected from a database of more than 20,000 executives worldwide, takes much of the mystery out of effective leadership.
 The research found six distinct leadership styles, each springing from different components of emotional intelligence.”
 (Goleman, 2000)

 In March-April 2000, the Harvard Business Review had published a revolutionizing article on Leadership styles, called Leadership That Gets Results by Daniel Goleman.
 “New research suggests that the most effective executives use a collection of distinct leadership styles – each in the right measure, at just the right time.
 Such flexibility is tough to put into action, but it pays off in performance.
 And better yet, it can be learned.”
 (Goleman, 2000)

 This is a major approach to how leadership development can be approached in a coaching space for continuous development, especially since the study has based its outcomes on executive coaching.
 “Many managers mistakenly assume that leadership style is a function of personality rather than strategic choice.
 Instead of choosing the one style that suits their temperament, they should ask which style best addresses the demands of a particular situation.”
 (Goleman, 2000).
 Therefore, emotional intelligence is the base for leadership development.
 It is essential to investigate EI further before looking at its application in the leadership styles framework.